-Suggested tables are automatically toggled on for your convenience; however, you can toggle any of them off before beginning to store any data.
+When warehousing a new connection, suggested tables are automatically toggled on for your convenience; however, you can toggle any of them off before beginning to store any data.

 For some data sources, particularly CRMs with custom objects, we list off all other predefined tables of data in this section.

 Other tables are not automatically turned on and must be toggled on individually for these tables to be stored.

 For Databases, all public schemas and their corresponding tables will appear in this section.

 For some data sources, there are alternative ways to pull data from that data source.
 Popular custom tables include: